slammeralex/The-Strong/README.md

 We collect the following types of information.

 Information you provide us directly:
-Profile information that you provide for your user profile (Your username, Instagram name, password and e-mail address when you register for an Thinkers account).
-This information allows us to help you or others be "found" on Thinkers.
+Profile information that you provide for your user profile (Your username, Instagram name, password and e-mail address when you register for an The Strong account).
+This information allows us to help you or others be "found" on The Strong.

 User Content that you post to the Service.
-Communications between you and Thinkers.
+Communications between you and The Strong.
 For example, we may send you Service-related emails (e.g., account verification, changes/updates to features of the Service, technical and security notices).
 Note that you may not opt out of Service-related e-mails.

 The app does use third party services that may collect information used to identify you.